eclipse-sumo/sumo.website/content/conference.md

   <h3 class="mt-0">Boat Tour</h3>
 <small><i class="fas fa-calendar-alt"></i> Monday June 01, 18:15 - 21:00</small>
 <br><br>
 We'll set off from Ernst-Ruska-Ufer and navigate the Teltowkanal, Dahme, and Müggelspree, arriving at the Müggelsee - Berlin's largest lake.
-After spending some time on the lake, the journey will then loop back to our original starting point.
+After spending some time on the lake, the journey will then loop back to our original <a href="https://maps.app.goo.gl/TUekdU4n8sfZZrJo8">starting point</a>.
 <br><br>
 <b>Food & Drinks: </b>
 Complimentary finger food will be provided.
 Please note that drinks must be paid for individually, and only cash payments are accepted.